Its-a-bit-random/Toasty/docs/Guide/Lifecycle.md

 # Lifecycle

 In the example service given in the "Hello World" page you might have noticed a table called "Implements".
-By default Toasty comes with OnInit and OnStart, ghis is where Toasty becomes really powerful, you can create and implement your own lifecycle functionss.
+By default Toasty comes with OnInit and OnStart, this is where Toasty becomes really powerful, you can create and implement your own lifecycle functions.

 Lets create our own OnHeartbeat lifecycle and add it to our service from before.

-Firstly we need to create a new service for handling our lifecycle, note this doesnt have to be a service/controller nor does it need to be created straight away.
-Your lifecycles can be created however, whereever and whenever you like.
+Firstly we need to create a new service for handling our lifecycle, note this doesn't have to be a service/controller nor does it need to be created straight away.
+Your lifecycle can be created however, wherever and whenever you like.

 ```lua
 -- Services/HeartbeatLifecycleService